 Distinguished Professor of Global Justice

 Ron Levi is Professor at the Munk School of Global Affairs & Public Policy and the Department of Sociology, and is Distinguished Professor of Global Justice.
-His research focuses on the internationalization of law and crime, and the social dimensions of how we respond to violence and atrocities.
-Drawing largely on Bourdieusian and post-Bourdieusian sociology, his current work includes projects on moral claims to recognition and worth, and expertise and professional investments in domestic and international justice institutions.
-He is particularly interested in connecting comparative and historical sociology, the sociology of law, and cultural sociology.
-Ron also directs the Global Justice Lab in the Munk School of Global Affairs and Public Policy, a multidisciplinary research laboratory focusing on justice systems under stress and strain.
-He is a recipient of the Undergraduate Teaching Award for Teaching Excellence, the medal of Chevalier de l’Ordre des Palmes Académiques from the French Government, and is a Permanent Visiting Professor at the University of Copenhagen.
+His research is at the intersection of politics, culture, and the sociology of law and justice.
+He is currently working on a comparative historical study of reactions and memories of police violence during decolonization; research in detention centers with recently arrested individuals on their experience of arrest and hopes for justice reform; and a project on expertise, morality, and bureaucracy in the field of international human rights.
+He has also worked on international criminal justice and wartime atrocities, and changing approaches to law and crime over the neoliberal era.
+Ron directs the Global Justice Lab in the Munk School of Global Affairs and Public Policy, a multidisciplinary research laboratory focusing on justice systems under stress.
+He is a recipient of the Undergraduate Teaching Award for Teaching Excellence, is Chevalier de l’Ordre des Palmes Académiques from the French Government, and is a Permanent Visiting Professor at the University of Copenhagen.